 Some JBL speakers can connect to your phone's smart voice assistant like Google Assistant, Siri or Amazon Alexa – so you could soon be asking your speaker for local bar or restaurant recommendations.
 And some come with JBL Connect+, a wireless technology that lets you daisy chain up to 100 JBL speakers wirelessly, syncing their sound output to give mammoth, multi-room sound.
 The more recent models are fully waterproof (not just splashproof) and quite a few models include a built-in mic for hands-free calling.

-So without further ado, let's figure out the best JBL speaker for you – it's nearly Black Friday after all, and what better excuse do you need to buy a new speaker?
-Now all you need is a winter sun getaway to go with it...
+So without further ado, let's figure out the best JBL speaker for you.
+Soon, all you'll need is a winter sun getaway to go with it...

 JBL Flip 5 vs JBL Flip 4: Which is better?